daniellecrobinson/Data-Rescue-PDX/README.md

  - More on metadata file in JSON formats, [more on metadata](https://project-open-data.cio.gov/v1.1/metadata-resources/) and [Schema](https://project-open-data.cio.gov/v1.1/schema/dataset.json)
 - *If you didn't find any metadata*, you are going to create metadata in a text editor for your dataset using the [JSON template](https://github.com/daniellecrobinson/Data-Rescue-PDX/blob/master/example.json) as a guide.
 - **Notes on JSON**:
+ - ["Pretty print" it](http://jsonprettyprint.com/) if you found it formatted as a block or long line
  - It's fussy!
  - Mind placement of all the . } and ]
  - Check your file in [JSONLint](http://jsonlint.com/) to verify that you have no syntax errors when you're done!